The furry fandom has its own collection of artists that cover all sorts of different mediums and styles.

-Clockie’s also a furry that does the good ol’ “sketch by pencil and trace digitally” thing, as you can see with this side-by-side comparison here.
-This actually seems to be something that quite a few artists do:
+Clockie’s also a furry that does the good ol’ “sketch by pencil and trace digitally” thing, as you can see with this side-by-side comparison.

-I really dig the rainbow effects on the phoenix’s tail, too!
-And speaking of sketches done by hand, she’s also dabbled in doing more traditional style commissions.
-If you’re interested in checking out more of Clockwork’s art, click here to go to her Fur Affinity, though unfortunately she doesn’t have animations up for the Lenticular Badges’ transformations.
+If you’re interested in checking out more of Clockwork’s art, click here to go to her Fur Affinity.
+Unfortunately, she doesn’t have animations up for the Lenticular Badges’ transformations.
 Still neat to see the art, though!

 A Quiet Song for the Forest